taocpp/PEGTL/doc/Control-and-Normal.md

 These control functionality can be customized for multiple reasons, most prominently to

 * obtain some debug or trace information from a parsing run, or
-* customize and/or extend some behaviour of a parsing run.
+* customize and/or extend some behavior of a parsing run.

-Examples of customized behaviour are how exceptions are thrown and which type they have, and how to obtain a rule-dependent error message for an exception.
+Examples of customized behavior are how exceptions are thrown and which type they have, and how to obtain a rule-dependent error message for an exception.

-The normal PEGTL behaviour is implemented in the [normal control](#normal-control).
+The normal PEGTL behavior is implemented in the [normal control](#normal-control).
 Additional control adapters are documented in the [control reference](Control-Reference.md).